Skip to content

 2. Click Create Credentials > OAuth client ID

-3. Choose Desktop application
+3. Choose Desktop application as the application type

-4. Name it msgvault Desktop Client
+4. Name it msgvault (or similar)

 5. Click Create